 So, we looked at the Audi A3 Sedan page for this little online shopping trip.

 They have more trackers than Toyota, with some advertising trackers added.
-And while, the number of marketing technology connections is slightly less, we can see they’re on the Adobe marketing technology system.
+And while the number of marketing technology connections is slightly less, we can see they’re on the Adobe marketing technology system.
 Which we know is an advanced and expensive technology system.
-So, it seems appropriate Audi use it, given they’re also known for advanced technology.
+So, it seems appropriate that Audi use it, given they’re also known for advanced technology.
 And being expensive.

-Design-wise, it does exactly what it needs to.
+Design-wise, it does what it needs to.
 Like Toyota, they’ve clearly spent more time thinking about design and layout than the cluttered electronics store pages.
 Lots of images of the car itself.
 Lots of white space.
 They use short sentences and paragraph blocks.
-It’s easy to read, and smacks of simplicity and clean design.
+It’s easy to read and smacks of simplicity and clean design.